Last Updated: Thurs. 8/17/2006

 L/100km |

-Liters per 100 kilometers, the more common unit of efficiency measurement outside of the US and UK |
+Liters per 100 kilometers, the more common unit of

 |